 Ricardo Rodríguez García

 Ricardo Rodríguez García was born in El Paso, on the island of La Palma (Spain), where he started, at the age of 8, his music career in the municipal wind band.

 He performs regularly as an early horn specialist with ensembles such as the Freiburguer Barockorchester (Germany), Orchestre des Champs-Élysées (France), Le Cercle de l’Harmonie (France), Europa Galante (Italy), Il Convito (France), Il Pomo D’Oro (Switzerland), MusicAeterna (Russia), Das Neue Orchester (Germany), Orkiestra Historyczna (Poland), Orquesta Barroca de Sevilla (Spain), Trondheim Barokk (Norway), and Opera Settecento (United Kingdom).
-Additionally he is the professor of natural horn and orchestral repertoire at the Centro Superior de Enseñanza Musical Katarina Gurska, in Madrid and teaches as well at the master’s degree of l’Abbaye aux Dames in Saints.
+Additionally he is the natural horn teacher at the Hochschule für Musik Freiburg and at the Centro Superior de Enseñanza Musical Katarina Gurska, in Madrid.

 In addition to his work on the natural horn, he has worked with several Spanish orchestras such as the Orquesta Sinfónica de Madrid, the Orquesta Sinfónica de Radio Televisión Española, the Orquesta Filarmónica de Málaga and the Orquesta Nacional de España.
 Abroad, he collaborates with Kammerorchester Basel (Switzerland), Spira Mirabilis (Italy), Geneva Camerata (Switzerland), and the Hanoi Philharmonic Orchestra (Vietnam).